Vermintide-Mod-Framework/Grasmann-Mods/ui_improvements/readme.txt

 A collection of improvements to the game menus for better usability.

 Changelog:
+1.1.0 - Update for better integration into menu
 1.0.4 - Removed necessity for correct load order with simple ui 1.0.3
 	- Updated for latest vmf